 Found in almost every country of the world, peatlands are constantly working to keep climate change at bay and help us cope with its consequences, says Harry Mach from the Broads Authority, manager of CANAPE.
 This Interreg North Sea Region project advances restoration of peatlands and sustainable peatland farming.

 Peatlands are characterised by the slow formation of carbon-rich peat – and lots of it.
 Covering only 3 % of the world’s land area, they keep a staggering 500 giga-tonnes of carbon safe and sealed – that’s about 75% of the total CO2 currently found in the atmosphere.
-The world’s peatlands store twice as much carbon as all of the planet’s forests put together.
+Globally, peatlands store twice as much carbon as all of the planet’s forests put together.

 As if that were not enough, healthy peatlands possess even more amazing features: They act like gigantic sponges, soaking up excess water that they will kindly release during droughts.
 Just the sort of large-scale buffer we need as more erratic weather kicks in due to climate change.